Earlier govts did not give Indians facilities available elsewhere even in previous century: Modi | Headlines

 More than Rs 420 crore has been sanctioned by the central government under this phase of the PMGSY-III for upgrading 440 km of rural roads in 15 border and far-flung blocks of the state.

-Modi further said the BJP's double-engine government has made domestic gas connections available for every home.
+Modi further said the BJP governments at the Centre and in the state have made domestic gas connections available for every home.
 Hundred per cent piped water coverage has been made in tribal areas of Lahaul-Spiti and Kinnaur under the 'Har Ghar Jal Yojna', he said.

 ''I feel contented while serving you as you have given me this opportunity by voting the BJP to power,'' Modi told a rally at the Chogan maidan in Chamba.